KurtRoepke/Rebuild-profile/README.md

 <h2>Program walk-through:</h2>

-log onto the clients computer with administrative account.
+First log onto the clients computer with an administrative account.
 <img src="images/1.png" height="80%" width="80%"/>

-Go into the c drive go to users find the affected profile and change the name to old.
+Next go into the c drive go to users find the affected profile and change the name to old.
 <img src="images/change.old.png" height="80%" width="80%"/>

 Go to the windows registry by typing run and regedit.
 <img src="images/3.png" height="80%" width="80%" />

-Go to local system, software, microsoft, windows nt, current version, profile list.
+After that go to local system, software, microsoft, windows nt, current version, profile list.
 <img src="images/4.png" height="80%" width="80%" />

-Next find the security identifier and export it to your desktop and delete the key in the registy.
+Go find the security identifier and export it to your desktop and delete the key in the registy.
 <img src="images/5.png" height="80%" width="80%" />

- Next log out of the administrator acount and, log back in the the  users account.Windows will rebuild the profile
+ Next log out of the administrator acount and, log back in the the users account and, windows will rebuild the profile.
 <img src="images/6.png" height="80%" width="80%" />

   <!--Windows will rebuid the profile.